MatthewBlam/Dexcom-4-Desktop/README.md

 This project started mainly due to the fact that admittedly, I _may_ ignore my phone just a bit when working on the computer.
 It serves as a small widget overlay  on the screen, and looks exactly like the Dexcom G6 app to keep a consistent and familiar style.
 Read below for instructions on how to set it up for yourself!

+I had tons of fun building D4D and learned a lot of new things.
+I hope you find this useful!

 ### Built With

 ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white)